tomhn0808/forensic_workstation_setup_windows/README.md

 # Ansible Role For Forensic Workstation Setup (Windows)

-An Ansible role to install and configure essential forensic tools on Windows workstations, including Autopsy, Wireshark, VSCode (with extensions), FTK Imager, Volatility3, Procmon, PEStudio, and BrowserHistoryView.
+An Ansible role to install and configure essential forensic tools on Windows workstations, including Autopsy, Wireshark, VSCode (with extensions), FTK Imager, Volatility3, Procmon, PEStudio, and BrowserHistoryView as well as all Eric Zimmerman tools.

 ## Requirements